JohMueller/academic-kickstart/content/talk/2018_05_17-nuernberg.md

 title = "Panel Discussion: Deutscher Stiftungstag (Nuernberg)" date = 2018-05-17T14:02:40+01:00 draft = false
+subtitle = "Digital Tools for the Civil Society"

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.